rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 ![Screenshot of a level in Star Machine](star_machine.png)

-[Star Machine] by [@Seldom_SE] is puzzle game in Bevy, where you wire together components to escape each level.
+[Star Machine] by [@Seldom_SE] is a puzzle game built in Bevy, where you wire together components to escape each level.

 The game, although its development is presently inactive, made [a video demo][Star Machine] of 8 of its early levels.